brunofbpaula/brunofbpaula/README.md

 Here you will find a collection of repositories I've built during my coding journey.
 It reflects my interests, skills and creativity.

 - 🧠 I’m proficient at Software Development and Data Analysis
+- 💻 Presently working at AES Brazil as a Data Analyst Intern
 - 😶‍🌫️ I’m currently learning more about Google Cloud Platform and React
 - ⚡ Fun fact: My favorite coffee drink is Starbucks' Hazelnut Frappuccino